Send us a message

 First, you need to determine the interest rate.
 This isn't just any rate; it should be the one you and your customer would agree to in a separate financing transaction at the start of the contract.
 Think of it as the market rate for a similar loan.
 This rate needs to reflect the creditworthiness of whoever is receiving the financing—whether that's you or your customer.
 You should also consider any collateral or security involved in the deal, as that can influence the rate.
 The goal is to use a realistic, observable rate that accurately reflects the financing arrangement.

-Calculate the Present Value
+Calculating the Present Value of Payments

 With your interest rate set, you can calculate the present value of the contract payments.
 This step accounts for the time value of money—the idea that a dollar today is worth more than a dollar in the future.
 By calculating the present value, you adjust the total contract price to reflect its worth when the goods or services are delivered, not when cash changes hands.
 This means the revenue you recognize will differ from the cash you receive in a given period.
 This adjustment ensures your revenue is a true reflection of the value exchanged in the transaction, separate from any financing effects.

-Adjust the Transaction Price
+Adjusting the Transaction Price for Financing

 Finally, use the present value to adjust the transaction price.
 This new amount is what you'll recognize as revenue.
 The difference between the cash received and this adjusted revenue is treated as either interest income or interest expense.
 It's crucial to present this interest component separately from your main revenue on the income statement.
 This gives a clearer picture of your company's performance from core operations versus financing activities.
 Automating this process with the right tools ensures these adjustments are always accurate, which is where HubiFi's integrations can make a huge difference in maintaining compliance without the manual headache.